Baby & Newborn Circumcision at our Toronto Clinic

 Our clinic offers infant and baby circumcision for boys up to one year of age.

-Gentle Procedures Toronto circumcision clinic offers circumcision for babies up to one year old – but if you have taken the decision to have your son circumcised it is recommended toschedule the procedure as soon as possible in his young and new life.
+Gentle Procedures Toronto circumcision clinic offers circumcision for babies up to 12 month old – and if you have taken the decision to have your son circumcised it is recommended to schedule the procedure as soon as convenient in his young and new life.

 Our experienced medical team will exceed your expectations for quality of circumcision care.

 Circumcising Your Infant at Our Toronto Clinic

 Gentle Procedures Toronto was founded by Dr. Roland Sing.

 He has trained in Pollock Technique™ circumcision with Dr. Neil Pollock.